 - Cell phones should be turned off and put away by assigned bedtimes each school night.
 Emergency phone calls after these hours should be dialed into the dorm phone and handled by dorm staff. - Cell phones will not be used during the time that a student is doing homework or performing any living skills tasks while in the dorm.
-This includes preparing a meal, doing laundry, cleaning of room, etc. Students can respond to the voicemails they receive when their chores are completed.
+This includes preparing a meal, doing laundry, cleaning of room, etc. Students can respond to the voicemails they receive when their chores are completed. - If a student is using their cell phone improperly (talking on the phone while doing chores, texting or calling after they are supposed to be sleeping, while doing homework, etc.) their cell phone will be temporarily confiscated until their assigned task (chores, sleeping, homework, etc.) is completed.
+A second offense may result in the phone being held by dorm staff until Friday morning and then returned to the student.

-- If a student is using their cell phone improperly (talking on the phone while doing chores, texting or calling after they are supposed to be sleeping, while doing homework, etc.) their cell phone will be temporarily confiscated until their assigned task (chores, sleeping, homework, etc.) is completed.
-A second offense may result in the phone being held by dorm staff until Friday morning and then returned to the student. - Residential Life Staff may not monitor a student's phone call including speaker, the nature of the conversation or the time of call. - Students are not allowed to use their cell phone to take pictures of staff or other students without that person's permission. - Students are not allowed to use their cell phone (on or off campus) to harass or bully.
+- Residential Life Staff may not monitor a student's phone call including speaker, the nature of the conversation or the time of call. - Students are prohibited to use their cell phone to take pictures of staff or other students without that person's permission. - Students are not allowed to use their cell phone (on or off campus) to harass or bully. - See also NMSBVI guidelines on cell phone use under Student Conduct page 28.